hemanth-kotagiri/sgpa-rest-api-docs/docs/README.md

 ## Why I built this RestAPI?

-I had to develop a mobile application to calculate the SGPA for each branch at college (manually) ,so I verified if there was a public API access from our [University](https://jntuh.ac.in) if I can fetch the details of students and their respective results, but, to my suprise - there is none.
+I had to calculate the SGPA for each branch at college (manually), so I decided to develop a [Cross Platform App](https://github.com/hemanth-kotagiri/sgpa-calculator) and I verified if there was a public API access from our [University](https://jntuh.ac.in) if I can fetch the details of students and their respective results, but, to my suprise - there is none.

 So, I just created my own.